Lambo97/ElectionBel2019/README.md

 * What are the main topic of the ads
 * Whats is the favorite topic of each parti
 * What are the global sentiment in these ads

+## To Do:
+* Textual data analysis
+* Website for visalization
+* Iterate through the project by collecting more data